Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Current Resources: The section is a count of the current number of metrics in the estate that includes:

-• Services: A Query Value widget that shows the count of the current number of event broker services in your account.
+• Last Services: A query value widget that shows the last count of the number of event broker services in your account.

-• HA Services: A Query Value widget that shows the count of the current Enterprise type services within the account.
+• Last HA Services: A query value widget that shows the last count of Enterprise type services within the account.

-• Single Node Services: A Query Value widget that shows the count of the current Developer and Standalone type services within the account.
+• Last Single Node Services: A query value widget that shows the last count of the Developer and Standalone type services within the account.

-• Endpoints: A Query Value widget that shows the count of the queues and topic endpoints for the event broker services within the account.
+• Last Endpoints: A query value widget that shows the last count of the queues and topic endpoints for the event broker services within the account.

-• Bridges: A Query Value widget that shows the count of the current number of Message VPN bridges in the event broker services within the account.
+• Last Bridges: A query value widget that shows the last count of the number of Message VPN bridges in the event broker services within the account.

 • Message Rates: A Timeseries widget that shows a graph of the one minute averages of incoming and outgoing messages as follows: